microsoft/EntraSuite-Training/website/docs/Scenarios/Scenario1.md

 ---
 sidebar_position: 5
-title: Enhanced workforce and guest lifecycle
+title: Streamline employee and guest onboarding
 ---
-# Enhanced workforce and guest lifecycle
+# Streamline employee and guest onboarding

 > Secure and governed access to all applications and resources